Azure/azure_preview_modules/README.md

 2. Install Azure Python SDKs.

-    Several reasons for installing Python SKDs here.
+    Several reasons for installing Python SDKs are listed here.

     - New module is added to the role and this module is for one new Azure service, which is not part of existing Ansible release yet.
 Corresponding SDK of this new service needs to be installed.

-    - Newer version of SDK introduces breaking API change.
+    - Newer version of SDKs introduces breaking API change.
 One specific working version should be installed here.

     The required SDKs are listed in the *[~/files/requirements-azure.txt](files/requirements-azure.txt)* file.
-The tricky part is the installation location, which has to be the same as where existing Azure Python SKDs installed.
+The tricky part is the installation location, which has to be the same as where existing Azure Python SKDs are installed.

-    Taking Ubuntu for example, the existing SDKs can be in folders like `/home/your-user-name/.local/lib/python2.7/site-packages` or `/usr/local/lib/python2.7/dist-packages`.
-The former is a user folder and the later is a system folder, which requires sudo access.
+    Taking Ubuntu for example, the existing SDKs may be located in folders like `/home/your-user-name/.local/lib/python2.7/site-packages` or `/usr/local/lib/python2.7/dist-packages`.
+The former is an user folder and the later is a system folder, which requires sudo access.
 This depends on how you have installed `ansible`.
 In short, you should install the SDKs the same way as you installed `ansible` so that the SDKs are in the same `site-packages` folder.

+    On macOS, the path of `site-packages` folder can be like `/Users/your-user-name/Library/Python/2.7/lib/python/site-packages` or `/Library/Python/2.7/site-packages`.
+Similar to Ubuntu, the former is an user folder and the later is a system folder.

-    One trick to figure out the correct `site-packages` path is to check the details of existing packages, say `azure-mgmt-storage` by running below command.
+    One way to figure out the correct `site-packages` path is to check the details of existing packages, say `azure-mgmt-storage` by running below command.

       ``` bash
       $ pip show azure-mgmt-storage